 An applicant/transferee must accept the vacancy offered or be removed from the waiting list unless the applicant refuses the offer with Good Cause as defined below.

-CCHA will first match the apartment available to the highest ranking applicant for an apartment of that size, type and special features (if any).
+HACC will first match the apartment available to the highest ranking applicant for an apartment of that size, type and special features (if any).
 Preferences will then be used to determine the order of selection from the waiting list.
 If two applicants need the same type and size of apartment and have the same local and ranking preference status, the applicant with the earliest date and time of application/lowest application number will receive the earlier offer.
 24 CFR § 960.206(c).

-If an applicant family’s size changes while on the waiting list, the family is required to contact CCHA so they can be placed on the correct sub-list by unit size.
-If CCHA discovers that a change in family size means that a family cannot be processed for a certain vacant unit, the family will be transferred to a list for the correct size of unit.
+If an applicant family’s size changes while on the waiting list, the family is required to contact HACC so they can be placed on the correct sub-list by unit size.
+If HACC discovers that a change in family size means that a family cannot be processed for a certain vacant unit, the family will be transferred to a list for the correct size of unit.
 Some sites may not have units of the size needed by the family and the family will be permitted to select a different site or up to 3 sites.

 When application processing is delayed because of missing verifications or inconclusive screening information, a family’s application will be suspended for up to 60 days until the necessary verifications are received.
 This means that a person who is lower on the waiting list may receive a unit offer before a person who is higher on the waiting list.
 As soon as the necessary verification(s) are received, the suspended application will be placed back on the waiting list in its former position

 If an adult applicant family member is verified to have an open (unresolved) arrest for either violent or drug related criminal activity, the application will be suspended for up to one year or until the arrest is resolved by acquittal, dismissal, conviction or guilty plea.
-The applicant is responsible for keeping CCHA’s Intake department informed of the status of all such open arrests.
+The applicant is responsible for keeping HACC’s Intake department informed of the status of all such open arrests.

 The applicant must accept any apartment offered within three (3) calendar days of the later of the date the offer is communicated (by phone, mail, or the method of communication designated by an applicant with disabilities) or the date they are shown the apartment or an equivalent apartment.